mjz48/ohsnap-experiments/mqtt-cli/README.md

 * Implement last will
 * Implement topic path validation (needed for publish, subscribe, and unsubscribe)
 * Implement dup, retain, session

+### P2 features:

+* Implement more POSIX like command line flags
+    * short flags can be combined (e.g. -rdq)
+    * short flags with optional/required parameters can have no space (e.g. -tflagval or -tFlagVal)

+### P3 features:

+* Implement multiple broker sessions (ls and switch commands)
+* Implement ncurses interface?
+This will let you subscribe to messages while running other commands.
+* Implement command history? (pressing up and down will show last used commands)
+* Refactor out as many dependencies as possible? (switch off from mqttrs library?)

 ## Open issues